Safe to ship

 How Qualyn frames the answer

-Qualyn turns scattered release evidence into a plain-English verdict that explains whether to ship, hold, or review, plus the specific evidence that would change the answer.
+Qualyn turns scattered release evidence into a plain-English call: ship, hold, or review, why, and what would change the answer.
+The call is shareable, so the decision stops depending on who happens to be in the room.

 Signals that should shape the release decision.